subhamcyber-145/Website-security-checker/README.md

-# Website-security-checker
+# Website Security Checker

-A cybersecurity tool that analyzes websites for common security issues, misconfigurations, headers, SSL details, and potential vulnerabilities to help improve web security posture.
+A machine learning-based cybersecurity project that detects malicious websites using URL-based analysis.

+## Features
+- Detects malicious URLs
+- Uses machine learning for classification
+- Data preprocessing and model training
+- Visualization of results

+## Technologies Used
+- Python
+- Scikit-learn
+- Pandas
+- NumPy
+- Matplotlib

+## How to Run
+1. Install requirements
+2. Open the notebook
+3. Run all cells